RCR Courses and Education

 |GEOL 601||Geoscience Approaches and Thesis Proposals||

 Fall.
 Weekly lectures and seminar discussions on: the nature of scientific research, the nature of scientific literature, finding and reading research articles, writing, editing and rewriting in the sciences, budgeting for research projects, and ethics of science.
-Click here to view a syllabus.
+View a syllabus.
 1 credit hour.

-Fall 2011.
+Fall/Spring.
 This is a 1 credit course that will meet for 8 weeks, for 2 hours a session.
 You may enroll in the course through ARIES registration, or you may audit the course by contacting Carolyn Broccardo.
-The course will fulfill the RCR training requirements for grants awarded by the National Science Foundation (NSF) and National Institutes for Health (NIH).
-Click here to view the preliminary course schedule.
+The course will fulfill the RCR training requirements for grants awarded by the National Science Foundation (NSF), National Institutes for Health (NIH), and USDA - NIFA.
+View a syllabus.
 1 credit hour.

 |HES 692||Health and Exercise Science Orientation Semester||

 Spring, Summer.
-Click here to view a syllabus.
+View a syllabus.
 1 credit hour.

 |MIP 654||Research Policies and Reguations||